dPacc/coin-challenge/app/backend/README.md

 ### Evaluation

 The `evaluation.py` file contains the `evaluate_model` function, which evaluates the performance of the object detection model on a given dataset.
 It calculates precision, recall, and F1 score based on the detected objects and ground truth annotations.

+## Running the Backend

+To run the backend locally, make sure you have Python and the required dependencies installed.
+Then, follow these steps:

+1. Navigate to the `backend` directory.
+2. Create a virtual environment (optional but recommended):

+    ```
+    python -m venv .env
+    source .env/bin/activate
+    ```

+3. Install the dependencies:

+    ```
+    pip install -r requirements.txt
+    ```

+4. Set the necessary environment variables for the database connection.
+5. Run the backend server:

+    ```
+    python app.py
+    ```

+    The backend server will start running at `http://localhost:8002`.

+Alternatively, you can run the backend using Docker Compose as described in the project root directory's README.

 ## Containerization